JasonBock/CslaGeneratorSerialization/docs/How to Make a Serialization Source Generator.md

 Plan of attack:

-* Create a `IGeneratorSerializable` interface that would be used on the partial classes.
+* DONE - Create a `IGeneratorSerializable` interface that would be used on the partial classes.
 It'll need `Serialize()` and `Deserialize()` methods, as well as the ability to get/set the object's state (similar to what is done with `IMobileObject` and `Get/SetState()` and `Get/SetChildren()`).
-    * See https://github.com/MarimerLLC/csla/blob/main/Source/Csla/Core/MobileObject.cs for how it's done.
+    * DONE - See https://github.com/MarimerLLC/csla/blob/main/Source/Csla/Core/MobileObject.cs for how it's done.
-    * OnGet/SetState is here - https://github.com/MarimerLLC/csla/blob/main/Source/Csla/Core/UndoableBase.cs
+    * DONE - OnGet/SetState is here - https://github.com/MarimerLLC/csla/blob/main/Source/Csla/Core/UndoableBase.cs
-    * OnGet/SetState and OnGet/SetChildren is here - https://github.com/MarimerLLC/csla/blob/main/Source/Csla/Core/BusinessBase.cs
+    * DONE - OnGet/SetState and OnGet/SetChildren is here - https://github.com/MarimerLLC/csla/blob/main/Source/Csla/Core/BusinessBase.cs
-* Get the generator to do a file creation that does "just enough" to get that scaffolding in place.
+* DONE - Get the generator to do a file creation that does "just enough" to get that scaffolding in place.
-* Handle an object that has just simple fields with no child state, and see if that works.
+* DONE - Handle an object that has just simple fields with no child state, and see if that works.
 * Add all cases
     * DONE - Value types
         * DONE - Enums